HieuDevs/ai-agent/ai-docs/conversation_agent_details.md

 ```

 **Process:**
-1. Loads "starter" prompt from YAML file
+1. Loads "starter" prompt from YAML file using `GetLevelSpecificPrompt`
-2. Adds to conversation history
+2. Adds to conversation history via `ca.history.AddToHistory`
+3. Prints starter message to console
-3. Returns as JobResponse
+4. Returns as JobResponse

 **Example Starters by Level:**
 - Beginner: "Hi!
 Let's talk about sports!"